BackReturn Home

 Step 6: When you turn it on, be prepared to press the key that will open up the "boot menu".
 It is usually the "escape" (ESC) key or one of the "function" (F) keys at the top of the keyboard.
 If you do not press the key in time, then restart the computer and try it again until you have reached the boot menu.

-Step 7: From within the boot menu, pick the drive letter that matches where the USB is plugged in.
+Step 7: From within the boot menu, pick the drive letter that matches where the USB is plugged in and hit ENTER.
 LinuxMint should now start up normally.
 When it starts up, the taskbar on the bottom of the screen works much like an older version of Microsoft Windows.
 Clicking the little "LM" in the bottom left-hand corner will open up a menu that shows the different types of applications that LinuxMint comes packaged with.
 Explore it a little to see if you like it.

 Step 8: If LinuxMint is something that you would be interested in using regularly, then double-click the icon on the desktop that says "Install Linux Mint".
 This will guide you step-by-step in overwritting the OS on the hard drive with LinuxMint.
 Again, be sure that there are no files on the hard drive that you want to save because they will be permanently deleted.
 Also, be warned, GNU+Linux does not always have the best hardware support (particularly when it comes to things like graphics cards and external hard drives).
 Make sure that all of your hardware works before installing!